 Everything you need to know about the West End premiere of The Prince of Egypt

-The Dominion Theatre will be home to the British premiere of The Prince of Egypt from February 2020.
+The Dominion Theatre is home to the British premiere of The Prince of Egypt from February 2020.
 Adapted from the 1998 Dreamworks movie, what can we expect from the film-to-theatre transformation in a show of biblical proportions?
 Read our guide to find out about the show, as well as casting, a creative team and songs in the musical and book The Prince of Egypt tickets.

 All you need to know about The Prince of Egypt

-Is the musical based on a previously told story?
+Is The Prince of Egypt based on a previously told story?